Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 3: Unreliable Interpretations

-This example concerning issues relating to classification of high-dimensional image data may appear somewhat unrelated to the typical data that psychologists are concerned with, but actually the problem of confounding is just as important in the low-dimensional setting \citep{Cinelli2020, Rohrer2018}.
-Indeed, predictive models are usually fit by minimizing an error criterion (e.g., mean squared error or binary cross entropy), and there is therefore nothing to restrict these models from leveraging any or all statistical correlations present in the data.
-The use of predictive model explainability techniques (discussed in more detail below) can be used to help identify whether the model might be leveraging factors which have the potential to be confounding, and can provide considerable insight.
-Unfortunately, if the confounders are latent/unobserved, then it may be very difficult to identify and avoid such problems.
-Consequentially, predictive models are rarely interpretable.
+This example concerning issues relating to classification of high-dimensional image data may appear somewhat unrelated to the typical data that psychologists are concerned with, but actually the problem is just as important in the low-dimensional setting.
+Indeed, predictive models are usually fit by minimizing an error criterion (\textit{e.g.}, mean squared error or binary cross entropy), and there is therefore nothing to restrict these models from leveraging any or all statistical correlations present in the data.
+The use of predictive model explainability techniques (discussed in more detail below) can be used to help identify whether the model might be leveraging factors which have the potential to be spurious or problematic, and can be used to provide insight, particularly if the included predictors are restricted to those which the researcher \textit{a priori} knows to be causally relevant.
+For example, a recent paper used model explainability (specifically, random forest variable importance weights) to investigate the predictive generality of theoretically relevant constructs in relationships research \citep{Joel2020}.
+Unfortunately, the explainability techniques limited to telling us which variables are useful and by how much, rather than anything about the underlying causal structure.
+Consequentially, predictive models are rarely interpretable without structural constraints.